Isotope Production in Fusion Systems: Introduction

 While the Hg $\rightarrow$ Au pathway supports large-scale FPP deployment, other transmutation products with higher value per neutron \cite{pietropaolo2021sorgentina,li2023feasibility,evitts2025theoretical,parisi2025j,parisi2025k} - albeit with much smaller overall market size - could enable an economically viable pathway to scaling fusion energy starting from smaller machines that only produce isotopes \cite{parisi2025j,parisi2025k}.

 In this work, we quantify how revenue from transmutation products relaxes plasma performance requirements, allowing near-term deployment of machines with lower plasma performance but high economic value, producing isotopes with very high value per D-T neutron.
-Once a fusion system has sufficiently high performance, it becomes economically viable to co-produce electricity and gold - while the value per neutron will be much lower than smaller fusion systems, the market sizes for gold and electricity are many orders of magnitude higher, supporting a much larger deployment of fusion energy capacity.
+Once a fusion system has sufficiently high performance, it becomes economically viable to co-produce electricity and gold - while the value per neutron will be much lower than smaller fusion systems \cite{parisi2026valuecostfusionneutrons}, the market sizes for gold and electricity are many orders of magnitude higher, supporting a much larger deployment of fusion energy capacity.

 This paper is organized as follows.
 In \Cref{sec:fusion_neutron_transm} we introduce fusion-neutron-driven transmutation.
-In \Cref{sec:governing} we introduce economic models for fusion systems producing isotopes and/or electricity. \Cref{sec:trans_only,sec:trans_only_mirror} present transmutation scalings for tokamaks and magnetic mirrors.
-In \Cref{sec:neutron_wall_asymmetry} we examine how asymmetric neutron wall loading can boost feedstock burn rate, and in \Cref{sec:subthreshold} we discuss the effects of thermal neutron multiplication.
+In \Cref{sec:governing} we introduce economic models for fusion systems producing isotopes and/or electricity.
+In \Cref{sec:neutron_wall_asymmetry} we examine how asymmetric neutron wall loading can boost feedstock burn rate.
 In \Cref{sec:market_size} we discuss the relation between market size, value per neutron, and fusion gain.
 In \Cref{sec:medicalradioisotopes} we present a short case study for a fusion medical radioisotope facility.
 We conclude in \Cref{sec:discuss}.
+Transmutation scalings for tokamaks and magnetic mirrors are presented in Appendices \ref{sec:trans_only} and \ref{sec:trans_only_mirror}.

 Throughout this work we use default parameter values for our analysis (unless mentioned otherwise), listed in Appendix \ref{app:default_params}.
 The key quantities used in this work are described in \Cref{tab:tab0}.